-The weather here has been utterly oppressive with back to back days in the mid-nineties for the last several weeks.
+The weather here has been utterly oppressive, with back-to-back days in the mid-nineties for the last several weeks.
 However, a front came through last night and gifted us with a beautiful sunny day with low humidity and a relatively mild high of 85°.
 In celebration of this unexpected but much-appreciated weather, I decided to create an impromptu outdoor dining table for my husband and me on the screened porch.
-We have an umbrella table which seats eight on our deck, but I thought it would be more intimate to set a small table for just the two of us.
+We have an umbrella table that seats eight on our deck, but I thought it would be more intimate to set a small table for just the two of us.
 Also, dining on the screened porch means we wouldn’t have to cover ourselves in bug spray from head to toe just to eat dinner.

 I thought that the color navy would make an excellent foundation for the table.
 Because I didn’t have a navy tablecloth, a twin-sized navy sheet worked well as a floor-length tablecloth.

-I hesitated to purchase these colorful salad plates because I didn’t think I had anything to go with them but, by thinking outside the box and incorporating unexpected items from around my home, I was able to create a pretty and coordinated impromptu outdoor dining table.
+I hesitated to purchase these colorful salad plates because I didn’t think I had anything to go with them.
+By thinking outside the box and incorporating unexpected items from around my home, I created a pretty and coordinated impromptu outdoor dining table.
 Now I just have to figure out what to fix for dinner!

 Sharing this post with these terrific link parties: